Language selection

 Diplomatic relations between Canada and Palau were established on August 25, 1997.
 Bilateral relations are cordial and enhanced by a shared membership in several international organisations such as the United Nations, the International Monetary Fund and the World Health Organisation.
 Canada and Palau are both party to a number of agreements such as the United Nations Convention on the Law of the Sea and the United Nations Fish Stocks Agreement.
 Canada is also a Dialogue Partner of the Pacific Islands Forum to which Palau belongs.

 In Palau, Canada is represented by the High Commission of Canada to Australia, in Canberra.
-Palau is represented in Canada by an embassy in Washington, D.C.
+Palau is represented in Canada by their embassy in Washington, D.C.

 Trade relations